open-compass/CognitiveKernel-Pro/readme.md

 ## Data

 The queries and answers of Multi-hop URLQA and AgentWebQA is [here](https://huggingface.co/datasets/CognitiveKernel/CognitiveKernel-Pro-Query).
-The full SFT data is coming soon.
+A portion of the SFT data that is permitted for open-source release due to licensing restrictions is available [here](https://huggingface.co/datasets/CognitiveKernel/CognitiveKernel-Pro-SFT).

 We release the checkpoint of fine-tuned Qwen3-8B-CK-Pro [here](https://huggingface.co/CognitiveKernel/Qwen3-8B-CK-Pro).